SomeWeekendReading/someweekendreading.github.io/_posts/2022-04-01-today-i-got-shot-a-seventh-time.md

 So&hellip; ok.
 The data nerd in me is a little frustrated.
-And even I admit that the public peer review and critique can sometimes resemble a public flogging; it demonstrates committment for sure, but sometimes more painfully than necessary.
+And even I admit that the public peer review and critique can sometimes resemble a public flogging; it demonstrates committment for sure, but rather more painfully than necessary.

-We're happy with the end decision, since there seems to be relatively little occurrence of "antigenic original sin", and the Omicron-specific vaccines don't seem to be that much better.
-We'll dig a little for data, but right now it seems more or less ok.
+We're happy with the end decision to authorize another booster, since there seems to be relatively little occurrence of "antigenic original sin", and the Omicron-specific vaccines don't seem to be that much better (so far; we're not done yet, in that regard).
+We'll dig a little for data, but right now this all seems more or less ok.

 [Zvi at _Don't Worry About the Vase_](https://thezvi.wordpress.com/2022/03/31/they-dont-know-about-second-booster/) is a bit more negative about the usual peer review meetings, as we would expect.
 He also quotes [Vincent Racaniello](https://en.wikipedia.org/wiki/Vincent_Racaniello), professor of microbiology and immunology at Columbia, on the Israeli data that (apparently) went into the FDA/CDC decision.
 After complaining that the boosted and unboosted cohorts were not matched for co-morbidities, Racaniello goes into the numbers: